EPFL-Center-for-Imaging/mousetumortrack/README.md

 ## Acknowledgements

-Special thanks go to **Sandra Gebraiel** for her contribution to the ideation and exploration of the data and for developing the preliminary code that laid the foundations for this project.
+Special thanks go to **Sandra Gebraiel** for her contribution to the ideation and exploration of the data and for developing the preliminary code that laid the foundations for this project during the course of her lab immersion in Summer 2024.